Painting & drawing blog

-Turning over the tube we finally find the only really useful information about what’s actually inside it.
+Turning over the tube, we finally find the only really useful information about what’s actually inside.
 This paint is listed as containing pigments ‘PG7 and PB15’.
-This information relates to the ‘Colour Index’ which is a standardized naming system regulated jointly by the British-based Society of Dyers and Colourists and the American Association of Textile Chemists and Colorists.
+This information relates to the Colour Index which is a standardised naming system regulated jointly by the British-based Society of Dyers and Colourists and the American Association of Textile Chemists and Colorists.
 You can find a useful version of this database for free here.

 The Colour Index name is actually both an officially assigned name, and a code.
-The code is comprised of two letters and a number.
-The first letter will always be a P which denotes that it’s a pigment (rather than a dye, for example) and then there will be another letter denoting the colour category: R for a red, O for an orange, Y for a yellow, G for a green, B for a blue, V for a violet, Br for a brown, W for a white, Bk for a black and M for a metallic pigment.
-Lastly there will a number which defines the individual pigment within that colour category, according to the list.
-Our paint tube includes two pigments – a PG colour which is a green (in this case a number 7 green which indicates the pigment Phthalocyanine Green BS) and a PB colour which is a blue (number 15, which indicates the presence of Phthalocyanine Blue)
+The code is comprised of some letters and a number.
+The first letter will normally be a P which denotes that it’s a pigment (rather than a dye, for example) and then there will be another letter denoting the colour category: R for a red, O for an orange, Y for a yellow, G for a green, B for a blue, V for a violet, Br for a brown, W for a white, Bk for a black and M for a metallic pigment.
+If a pigment derives from a purely natural source it may start with an ‘N’ for ‘natural’ instead of a ‘P’.

 5) PAINT VEHICLE